From Knots to Crystals: Machine-Learned Potentials for Self-Assembling Topological Solitons in Liquid Crystals: Introduction

-The forces at play manifest as strongly anisotropic interactions, with pair potentials tunable from attractive to repulsive, spanning tens to thousands of \(k_BT\), arising from long-range perturbations of the surrounding helical fields~\cite{Tai2019}.
+The forces at play manifest as strongly anisotropic interactions, with pair potentials tunable from attractive to repulsive, spanning tens to thousands of \(k_{\mathrm{B}}T\), arising from long-range perturbations of the surrounding helical fields~\cite{Tai2019}.
 Although these broad features are well established, the design principles of how to use these effective interactions to control resulting collective behavior remain elusive.
-Modeling these systems is challenging because the solitons are highly sensitive to small variations in material constants, applied fields, geometry, and boundary conditions.
-Previous studies have primarily relied on fine-grained simulations~\cite{Tai2019,Voinescu2020} and collective-variable models to describe the dynamics of individual solitonic objects~\cite{Long2021,Alvim2024,Teixeira2024a}.
+Modeling these systems is challenging because the solitons are highly sensitive to small variations in material constants, applied fields, geometry, and boundary conditions. {This challenge is further compounded by the highly deformable nature of the underlying field configurations, particularly at higher soliton densities.} Previous studies have primarily relied on fine-grained simulations~\cite{Tai2019,Voinescu2020} and collective-variable models to describe the dynamics of individual solitonic objects~\cite{Long2021,Alvim2024,Teixeira2024a}.
 Particle-like descriptions are appealing as they provide a tractable framework for studying collective phenomena.
 Existing approaches include iterative Boltzmann inversion~\cite{Ge2023} or simplified models based on exponentials, Gaussians~\cite{Lin2013,Gonzalez2019}, or elastic multipoles~\cite{Teixeira2024}.
-While these methods capture the qualitative aspects of soliton dynamics and interactions, they either assume rigid textures, limiting accuracy, or generalize poorly to anisotropic or chiral interactions.
+While these methods capture the qualitative aspects of soliton dynamics and interactions, they either assume rigid textures, limiting the insights into potential reconfigurability by external stimuli, or generalize poorly to strongly anisotropic or chiral interactions.

-In this Letter, we employ a machine learning (ML) approach to develop effective coarse-grained potentials for modeling solitonic interactions and self-assembly, using heliknotons in CLCs as a prototype.
-Our results demonstrate that heliknotons behave as quasiparticles that self-organize into complex crystals, while also enabling large-scale simulations of interacting solitons to accelerate the design and discovery of knotted metamatter.
+In this work, we employ a machine learning (ML) approach to develop effective coarse-grained potentials for modeling solitonic interactions and self-assembly, using heliknotons in CLCs as a prototype. {Our results show that heliknotons behave as quasiparticles that self-organize into complex two- and three-dimensional crystal structures, closely matching experimental observations.
+This demonstrates the power of our approach for modeling large systems of heliknotons \textit{in-silico}, which would be prohibitively expensive using fine-grained methods.
+More specifically, it provides a quantitative, particle-like description of topological solitons with deformable field configurations and strongly anisotropic interactions.
+Our framework is generic and can be extended to other classes of topological solitons, enabling the understanding, prediction, and control of their collective behavior and dynamics, and opening new opportunities for the design of topological metamaterials.}